MineTech13/homeassistant-basestation/README.md

 # Valve Basestation integration for Homeassistant

+This is a Combined fork from https://github.com/jariz/homeassistant-basestation and https://github.com/TCL987/homeassistant-basestation
 Read and manage power states for your Valve Index® Base Stations (also referred to as 'Lighthouse V2') through [BLE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy).

 ![](https://jari.lol/TYc7q1qt9E.png)